dylan-isaac/pydanticai-api-template/MAINTENANCE.md

 3. Debug with `docker compose exec pydanticai-api-template-dev which pydanticai-api-template`
 4. Get a shell in the container for deeper debugging: `docker compose exec pydanticai-api-template-dev zsh`

+### Application Startup Issues

+If the server doesn't start when expected:
+1. Make sure you're running `start` or pressing Cmd+Shift+B to manually start the server
+2. Check for errors in the terminal output
+3. Verify that port 8000 is not in use by another application
+4. Try running the server with debug output: `pydanticai-api-template run --reload --log-level debug`

 ### VS Code Dev Container Issues

 If VS Code dev containers don't work: